 Time to make a book club to talk about a favorite story, poem or just enjoy a friendly banter!

 You can set up a book club in a variety of ways.
 For example, you can have members all read the same book or chapter before the meeting.
 Then, everyone will discuss their thoughts during the book club.

 You could also have a member lead the book club discussing some book recommendations that the other members can read on their own later.

 You can also do a session where everyone brings their own favorite book to discuss.
 Or, you determine some books in common the members read, and split them up into groups based on those books.
 Groups can change each week!

 4. Learn Life Stories

 Another fun activity is having your seniors share some of their life experiences or stories in a group setting.

-Three, you can have a free-for-all where members come and share any story they would like during the session.
+Three: Host a free-for-all "open mic night" where members come and share any story they would like during the session.

 No matter what you decide, this is a great way to forge connections between your residents.
 In addition to members interacting in a group setting, they are also sharing experiences that can help them create lasting connections.
 And that is the goal of all of these group activities for seniors!